mpv-player/mpv/DOCS/man/input.rst

     it was somehow killed or returned an error status has to be queried from the result value.

     This command can be asynchronously aborted via API.

-    In all cases, the subprocess will be terminated on player exit.
 Also see `Asynchronous command details`_.
 Only the ``run`` command can start processes in a truly detached way.

+    .. note:: The subprocess will always be terminated on player exit if it wasn't started in detached mode, even if ``playback_only`` is false.

     .. admonition:: Warning

-        Don't forget to set the ``playback_only`` field if you want the command run while the player is in idle mode, or if you don't want that end of playback kills the command.
+        Don't forget to set the ``playback_only`` field to false if you want the command to run while the player is in idle mode, or if you don't want the end of playback to kill the command.

     .. admonition:: Example